emilienaufauvre/Java-RMI-Chat/README.md

 	  (a client could use the chat in Colombia while another in Japan, this would result in a synchronicity problem at the time level if the time source was not the same).
-	  Also the messages are stored here from the `history` file on server start, and retrieved to be saved by the server when exiting.
+	  Also, the messages are stored here from the `history` file on server start, and retrieved to be saved by the server when exiting.

 * The `Client` class/interface:

 	* Created in the `Application`, and added in the _RMI register_ for every user.

-	* Saves states (pseudo and messages) on the server side by using the `Linker`.
+	* Saves state (pseudo and messages) on the server side by using the `Linker`.

 	* Communicates with other clients by saving itself in the _RMI register_.
-      Thus each `Client` will send a message/notify connection/notify disconnection to others by fetching all the clients in the register, and sending them the message.
-To do this clients are registered in the _RMI register_ with an URI containing their pseudo (which is unique).
+      Thus, each `Client` will send a message/notify connection/notify disconnection to others by fetching all the clients in the register, and sending them the message.
+To do all of this, clients are registered in the _RMI register_ with a URI containing their pseudo (which is unique).

 * The `Application` class:

-	* The _GUI_ binded with a `Client`; the one launched by an user.
+	* The _GUI_ bound with a `Client`; the one launched by a user.

 	* Informs the `Client` of the user's inputs so that it can act on them.